 If a member of the public has a complaint about a meeting or portion of a meeting being closed, and are unable to relieve their concerns by speaking with a member of council, that person is asked to review the process for a closed meeting investigation, and if necessary, fill out the following closed meeting investigation request form.

-These complaints are investigated by the Municipal Investigator, who at this time is Local Authority Services (LAS).
-Please see the following by-law, for the purposes of providing for closed meeting investigation services By-law 67-2014 and FAQs for more information.
+These complaints are investigated by the Municipal Investigator, who at this time is Local Authority Services (LAS) and their delegated investigator Aird and Berlis LLP.
+Please see the following by-law, for the purposes of providing for closed meeting investigation services By-Law 2021-08 – Closed Meeting Investigator Services (PDF) and Closed Meeting Investigator FAQ for more information.